nhsbsa/nhsbsa-digital-playbook/src/design/service-designer/about-role.md

 - strategic direction of design within the project for the product/ service
 - advising on best practice with process, efficiencies and technologies, alongside other disciplines
 - advise and orchestrate end to end service transformation alongside other disciplines
+- providing input into customer journey maps which are owned by the CX team and based on user personas

 ### Service designers do not: